pengfei99/PySparkCommonFunc/docs/install_spark_on_windows.md

 5. Add Hadoop dependencies.
 Spark requires some hadoop dependencies to run.
 For windows, we need to download a **winutils.exe**.
 You can find a [repo](https://github.com/cdarlint/winutils) which build this for all the hadoop version.
 Get the appropriate version based on your spark version.
 Then put it at a folder (consider it as the hadoop home folder).
 In this tutorail we choose `C:\opt\hadoop` as the `HADOOP_HOME`, so the `winutils.exe` goes into `C:\opt\hadoop\bin\winutils.exe`.

 ## 3. Setup Environment Variables

+We need to setup three environment variables here:
+- JAVA_HOME
+- SPARK_HOME
+- HADOOP_HOME

+You can follow below steps to create environment variables:
+1. Click on `search` toolbar, and type `environment`
+2. Select the result `Edit the system environment variables`
+3. A System Properties dialog box appears.
+In the lower-right corner, click Environment Variables and then click New in the next window.